marta-krzyk-dev/CrazyPizzaCLI/README.md

 Optionally, one can set DEBUG variable to print out messages in the console. (for Windows):

-`set DEBUG=* & node index.js` // Print out all debug messages
+`set DEBUG=* & node index.js // Print out all debug messages`

-`set DEBUG=cli & node index.js` // Print out debug messages coming from debug module
+`set DEBUG=cli & node index.js // Print out debug messages coming from cli module`

 3. The app informs which ports are active and that the Console is active.
 4. In the console, enter a command.
 Find the available commands in a table below.